1847123212/vl670/README.md

 a "high-frequency capacitor" and is the prefered choice for power decoupling, and is often blindly combined with 1 uF capacitors to "cover both high and low frequencies."
 However, many recent books by domain experts have pointed out that this practice is counterproductive.
-First, blindingly mixing capacitor values can create anti-resonance impedance peaks and can actually make the decoupling worse at some frequencies.
+First, blindly mixing capacitor values can create anti-resonance impedance peaks and actually make the decoupling worse at some frequencies.
 Second, considering that this rule of thumb originated from the through-hole era, meanwhile the parasitic inductance of modern SMD ceramic capacitors is so low, they all have fairly good